ibezkrovnyi/image-quantization/API-README.md

   const similarity = ssim(pointContainer1, pointContainer2);
   ```

 Have fun!
-Any problems or queries let me know!
+If you have any problems or questions - please let me know!

  -- Igor